Key Takeaways

 biBerk

-biBERK, a Berkshire Hathaway company with competitive pricing for service-based businesses, comes in third overall in Mississippi.
+biBerk, a Berkshire Hathaway company with competitive pricing for service-based businesses, comes in third overall in Mississippi.
 Trustpilot and Google reviewers praise its simple online quotes and their ability to purchase without agent involvement.
 Users also note slower response times for endorsement changes, while BBB complaints occasionally cite difficulty reaching customer service.

 It’s the best provider for solo operators and provides meaningful savings for service and recreation businesses.
 Fitness services, cleaning services, real estate and tech and IT firms save 17% to 21%. biBERK’s policies have standard limits and sublimits but no specialized endorsements.

-Where biBERK performs best:
+Where biBerk performs best:

-Where biBERK performs less competitively:
+Where biBerk performs less competitively:

-• Construction, childcare or consulting valuing affordability
+• Construction, childcare and consulting businesses prioritizing lower premiums

-Learn More: biBERK Review
+Learn More: biBerk Review

 Best for Comparing Multiple Carriers